Best and worst energy companies

 Online energy and smart home technology

 Some newer energy firms claim to be digitally focused and pride themselves on slick online service and user-friendly websites.

-For example, Pure Planet was initially only available to sign up to through its smartphone app and Eversmart Energy offers smartphone-based customer services.
+For example, Pure Planet provides online-only customer services.
+Boost and Utilita provide top-up for prepayment customers via their apps.
 Ovo Energy’s online account allows customers to see how much they’re spending on running different types of home appliances.

 Live chat is becoming more widely available, and can be a quick way to get a response from your energy company.
 We went undercover to find out how fast energy companies reply on live chat and email – see the results of our energy customer waiting times investigation.

 Most energy companies are now installing smart meters, which should be second-generation meters.
 They come with an in-home digital display, plus many suppliers also offer an app and online account through which you can see and use your energy use data.
 Check our smart meters guide to find out what you need to know before you get a smart meter.

 Increasing numbers of suppliers are selling smart home products, or including them free when you sign up to certain tariffs.
 For example: